 Each student is required to submit an Eligibility Verification form completed by their high school that confirms the student’s: high school status, GPA, Pathway recommendation, placement scores, and progress toward graduation.
-The completed form must be signed and returned to Durham Tech by the high school (either faxed or emailed by your counselor).
+The completed form must be signed and returned to Durham Tech by the high school (either faxed, emailed by your counselor, or provided to the College Liaison by your counselor).

 ConnectMail is your official Durham Tech student email account.
 You should use this account to communicate with your instructors and college staff.
-WebAdvisor is the student information and online registration system.
-You should use this account to check your test scores, view your transcript, register for classes, and review your grades.
+WebAdvisor allows you to setup access to Self-Service, your student portal.
+In Self-Service, you can check your test scores, view your transcript, register for classes, and review your grades.
 You will learn more about activating these accounts at the mandatory information session.

 Register for courses when new student registration opens.

 Registration dates are listed on the website and will be discussed during advising.